Who are all the new national champions of 2018? - Cycling Weekly

 South Africa: Daryl Impey (Mitchelton-Scott) / Liezel Jordaan

-Spain: / Margarita Victoria Garcia (Movistar)
+Spain: Jonathan Castroviejo (Team Sky) / Margarita Victoria Garcia (Movistar)

-Sweden: Tobias Ludvigsson (Groupama – FDJ) / Lisa Nordén
+Sweden: Tobias Ludvigsson (Groupama-FDJ) / Lisa Nordén

 Uruguay: Robert Méndez